agda/agda/doc/user-manual/language/without-k.lagda.rst

 Restrictions on termination checking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When ``--without-K`` is enabled, Agda's termination checker restricts
+When :option:`--without-K` is enabled, Agda's termination checker restricts
 structural descent to arguments ending in data types or ``Size``.
 Likewise, guardedness is only tracked when result type is data or
 record type::